Cohen says Trump inflated his wealth in bid to buy Bills

 “What he is laying out is something that is not only criminal but the type of behavior that authorities investigate and prosecute every day,” Levin said.
 “It’s a bread and butter offense.”

 If what Cohen said is true, he added, the president could be charged under federal law for wire and mail fraud or under New York state law for what is called “causing a false filing.”
+Such cases usually involve instances where the borrower gets the loan, but that isn’t required for all prosecutions.

 The Trump Organization didn’t immediately respond to an email or call Wednesday seeking comment.